kubernetes-sigs/kernel-module-management/docs/mkdocs/developer/index.md

 It is thus challenging for a kernel module vendor to make DriverContainer images available for all kernels available in all Kubernetes distributions out there (or even for a subset of them).

-The OOTO supports in-cluster builds of DriverContainer images when those are not made available by the vendor.
+KMM supports in-cluster builds of DriverContainer images when those are not made available by the vendor.
 The in-cluster build system is able to build an image from any Git repository that contains a `Dockerfile`.
 It can then push said image to a user-provided repository, optionally using authentication provided in a Kubernetes secret.